What is Email Authentication?

 1. SPF

-Sender Policy Framework, or SPF, is a basic authentication technology.
-It’s simpler to configure than several of the other steps you can take to authenticate your email messages.
+Sender Policy Framework, or SPF, is a basic email authentication technology.
+It’s simpler to configure than several of the other steps you can take to authenticate email messages.
 Plus, you’ll need a properly configured SPF record to allow implementation of other, more complex technologies.

 At its most basic level, SPF is used to prohibit email forgery.
 It involves code called an SPF record, which is placed in the sender’s Domain Name Server (DNS).
 Your DNS record is public, but only relevant to players in the email space.
 The record allows mail servers receiving the mail to verify the content is truly from the sender.